Convert Abandoning Visitors To Customers:

 Further, many sites have not fully integrated the necessary analytics onto their web platforms to enable visitors to be tracked at the level required for these solutions.
 However, sites which invest in the necessary technology are likely to benefit financially as they will be able to deliver a much more personalised user experience than those who don’t.

-I’ve summarised below eight leading providers of shopping cart abandonment and onsite re-marketing tools to allow you to minimise the impact of site abandonment.
+I’ve summarised below nine leading providers of shopping cart abandonment and onsite re-marketing tools to allow you to minimise the impact of site abandonment.

 1. Communicator: Provides automatic email campaigns for shopping cart abandonment.
 Recommends that emails are sent within 20 minutes of abandonment.
 On average it achieves a conversion rate of 5.2% using highly relevant and personalised communications.